We came to one of Pentillie’s Wedding Previews and totally fell in love with the place, and the people

 Hair and Make up: Adele Hack

-For more information about getting married at Pentillie please contact Lisa on 01579 350044 or email
+For more information about getting married at Pentillie please contact Chrissie on 01579 350044 or email